 Do you want to create an eye-catching design with text?
-Why not s t r e t c h your text?
+Why not s t r e t c h your text or make text taller in Photoshop?
 The unusual look is sure to make people stop and take a second look.

 Hey there!
 I’m Cara and one of the many reasons I love Photoshop is that it allows you to do almost anything you can dream up.
 You can even stretch out individual parts of a message to make it stand out more.